THE THIRD EPISTLE OF JOHN, CALLED

 O U T L I N E

 Overview of the Epistle.
-Like the second epistle, the third epistle of John is a short pastoral letter.
-The subject matter of both letters follow that of the first epistle very naturally, and therefore are considered appendices to the first epistle.
+Like the second epistle, the third epistle of John is a brief pastoral letter.
+The subject of both letters follows that of the first epistle very naturally, and therefore are considered appendices to the first epistle.
 In 1 John we find that we have a nature that loves.
 In 2 John and 3 John we find the divine nature loves “in the truth”.
-Both epistles have to do with receiving or fellowship.
+Both epistles have to do with “receiving” or fellowship.
 In 2 John the emphasis is on “receive not” in connection with false teachers.
-In 3 John the emphasis is on “receive”, which gives more the positive aspect of fellowship.
-It is remarkable that a sister, who might be naturally prone to nurture, is warned to “receive not”, whereas a brother, naturally prone to be harsh, is exhorted to “receive”.
-Gaius was a brother very dear to the apostle John.
+In 3 John the emphasis is on “receive”, which gives more the positive aspect of fellowship.1 It is remarkable that a sister, who might be naturally prone to nurture, is warned to “receive not”, whereas a brother, naturally prone to be harsh, is exhorted to “receive”.
+Gaius was a brother very dear to the Apostle John.
 He walked in the truth, and was in a good state of soul.
 He is commended for receiving brethren that were strangers, and showing them hospitality.
 However, Gaius had a few challenges.
 He evidently had poor physical health, as John prayed for it.
 Gaius also was in an assembly where a man named Diotrephes was playing the part of a dictator, seeking to have the preeminence instead of Christ, rejecting the apostles, and casting out brethren.
 John had written to the assembly, but Diotrephes intercepted and stopped it.
 In response, the apostle writes to an individual who was faithful to encourage him, and through him, others.
-John lays down the footsteps for faith in these challenging circumstances, and encouraged fellowship between Gaius and and another brother called Dimetrius, who had a good report.
+John laid down the footsteps for faith in those challenging circumstances, and encouraged fellowship between Gaius and another brother called Dimetrius, who had a good report.
 At the close, John spoke of his desire to see Gaius face to face!

 Greeting (v.1)